GraphiteEditor/Graphite/node-graph/README.md

 ## Properties panel

 The input names are shown in the graph when an input is exposed (with a dot in the properties panel).
 The default input is used when a node is first created or when a link is disconnected.
-An input is comprised from a `TaggedValue` (allowing serialisation of a dynamic type with serde) in addition to an exposed boolean, which defines if the input is shown as a dot in the node graph UI by default.
+An input is comprised from a `TaggedValue` (allowing serialization of a dynamic type with serde) in addition to an exposed boolean, which defines if the input is shown as a dot in the node graph UI by default.
 In the opacity node, the "Color" input is shown but the "Factor" input is hidden from the graph by default, allowing for a less cluttered graph.

 The properties field is a function that defines a number input, which can be seen by selecting the opacity node in the graph.
 The code for this property is shown below: